-With a history of audio innovation spanning over 80 years, Shure has turned a passion for making great microphones and audio electronics into an obsession.
+With a history of audio innovation that began in 1925, Shure has turned a passion for making great microphones and audio electronics into an obsession.
 No wonder Shure continues to set the worldwide industry standard for superior microphones and audio electronics.
 Here are a few highlights:

 Shure Radio Company is founded on April 25 by S. N. Shure as a one-man company selling radio parts kits before factory-built radio sets were marketed.
 Office is located at 19 South Wells Street in downtown Chicago.